Nuits rouges

 Nuits rouges was to prove a disappointing end to Franju’s filmmaking career.
 The director would make two further TV films for French television in the late 1970s but this was his last cinematic offering.
 Its French release in November 1974 coincided with a series of national strikes which resulted in very poor box office takings.
 Critical reaction to the film at the time was generally very negative.
 Today, along with much of Franju’s work, Nuits rouges is somewhat more highly regarded.
 Whilst clearly not his best film, it is an enjoyable romp that managing to be both a respectful homage and a glorious send-up of Feuillade’s work.

-The film is certainly not without its faults, and it lacks the maturity and restraint of Franju’s previous fantasy films.
-Some of the acting is pretty cringe-worthy and the plot is so absurd that it makes Dan Brown’s The Vinci Code (which treads similar ground in somewhat lighter footwear) seem almost plausible.
-But the eye-pleasingly kitsch art and costume design and some stylishly realised action sequences – not to mention the tongue-in-cheek comedy that permeates nearly every scene – more than make up for this.
+Enjoyable as the film is, it is hard to overlook both its artistic and technical faults.
+Some of the acting is pretty cringe-worthy and the plot is so absurd that it makes Dan Brown's The Vinci Code (which treads similar ground in somewhat lighter footwear) seem almost plausible.
+But the eye-pleasingly kitsch art and costume design and some stylishly realised action sequences ' not to mention the tongue-in-cheek comedy that permeates nearly every scene - more than make up for this.
 It is worth watching the film just for the haunting rooftop sequence in which a sleek Gayle Hunnicutt, garbed in the slinkiest black catsuit as an Irma Vep look-alike, fends off her police pursuers with a blow pipe, fulfilling just about every male fantasy as she does so.
-Nuits rouges is not a great film and in parts it is downright silly, but it is fun, providing you don’t take any of it too seriously.
+And Doctor Who fans will doubtless be sent into a paroxysm of delight when the sinister Autons (homocidal shopwindow dummies that are guaranteed to inflict recurring nightmares on any child under ten) put in an appearance, apparently without the consent of the BBC.
+Nuits rouges may not match the excellence of some of Franju's previous films, but for entertainment value and sheer undiluted weirdness it is unsurpassed.

 © James Travers 2008